-Herm, the EMU Royals’ mascot lion, was first spotted way back in 1983 as he cheered on EMU athletics teams and helped the Loyal Royals in fundraising and other athletics efforts.
-Herm is not a ferocious or highly competitive mascot.
-He is a warm, fuzzy guy who embodies welcoming friendliness, a trait that many visitors and new students use to describe the EMU community.
+Herm, the EMU Royals’ mascot lion, was first spotted back in 1983 as he cheered on EMU athletics teams and helped the Loyal Royals in fundraising and other athletics efforts.
+Herm is a warm, fuzzy guy who embodies welcoming friendliness, a trait that many visitors and new students use to describe the EMU community.

 Don’t forget to grab a Herm keychain or stuffed animal from the EMU bookstore.
 They make good presents for nieces and nephews!

 Q and A with Herm

 I love interacting with people in the local community and on campus, catching up with alumni and learning to know students.